freedomofpress/securedrop-client/README.md

     securedrop-client securedrop-proxy allow
     @anyvm @anyvm deny

-(replacing the VM names with the correct source and destination names for your environment)
+Replace the VM names in the first line above with the correct source and destination names for your environment.
+The second line should appear as is.

 Also in `dom0`, edit `/etc/qubes-rpc/policy/qubes.Filecopy`, to add near the top: